qrti/rotBright/README.md

 edit the script
 `$ nano rotate.sh`

-replace the preconfigured entries with your data
+if necessary replace preconfigured entries, for correct pen configuration see -> [remarks](#remarks)
 ```
 DEVICE0="ELAN22A6:00 04F3:22A6"                     # Asus T102HA touchscreen
-DEVICE1="ELAN22A6:00 04F3:22A6 Pen"     #             pen
+DEVICE1="ELAN22A6:00 04F3:22A6 Pen Pen (0)"         #             pen
+DEVICE2="ASUS HID Device ASUS HID Device Touchpad"  #             touchpad
 ```

-leave the second entry empty to configure only one device
+leave an entry empty to not configure a device
 ```
 DEVICE0="YOUR_DEVICE:xx xxxx:xxxx"      # your touchscreen
 DEVICE1=
 ```

-display rotation might set brightness to maximum, so it has to be restored as well
+display rotation possibly sets brightness to maximum, so it has to be restored as well
 executing rotate.sh will also call bright.sh and restore brightness if
 ```
 RESTBRIGHT=true                         # restore brightness